SpatialTemporalStats/OSG_Reproducibility_Materials/README.md

 <!-- >* "WindSpeeduv_ARP_2014.nc" -- "WindSpeeduv_ARP_2023.nc": downloaded ERA5 ensemble data used in this work -->

 #### Data_Demonstration
-This sub-repository provides the R script for reproducing Figure 1, which demonstrates several statistical characteristics of the u- and v-component wind speed ERA5 ensembles.
+This sub-repository provides the R scripts for reproducing Figures 1 and S2, which demonstrates several statistical characteristics of the u- and v-component wind speed ERA5 ensembles.
 * "Data_Demonstration.R": R script for reproducing Figure 1
+* "Variogram.R": R script for reproducing Figure S2

 #### Functions
 This sub-repository contains R scripts for several frequently used functions.